 Have you ever experienced the dreadful feeling that comes from finding out your heater has quit on you?
 It’s something almost any homeowner will have gone through at least once in their lives, and it’s likely not something they want to go through again.
-When your heater is approaching the end of its useful life, however, you may not have much of a choice.
-Any heater will eventually die, and the only way to avoid having to deal with the frustration of this happening is to get ahead of your heater and replace it before it fully gives out.
+All heaters will eventually die, and the only way to avoid having to deal with the frustration of this happening is to get ahead of your heater and replace it before it fully gives out.
 But how do you know when you should do this?
 Replacing your heater too early could mean wasting value and months or even years of potential usefulness.

 But what if you don’t know how old your heater is?
-This isn’t that uncommon—in many cases, people simply inherit their heater when they purchase their house, and they aren’t sure how old the system is.
 There is a fairly easy way to tell—every system should come affixed with a sticker that contains a ton of data, including compliance statements, voltage requirements, and so much more.
 One of the things on this label is the manufacture date of that particular unit.
 If the manufacture date is more than 20 years ago, then your heater is probably approaching the end of its useful lifespan.
 It’s best to start planning for your replacement soon.

 Heating Cycle Times

 Does it seem like your heater takes a lot longer to warm your home now than it ever did before?